This is the printer friendly version of the LM741 OpAmp Voltage Indicator article from the Renewable Energy Website REUK.co.uk.

 * Read Make a Simple Battery Status Monitor (3), TL431 Battery Voltage Monitor (4).

-This article will introduce plans for a voltage status monitor built around the LM741 operational amplifier.
+This article will introduce plans for a simple voltage status monitor built around the LM741 operational amplifier.
 These circuits are the best we have found in terms of accuracy, simplicity of operation, and cost.

 LM741 Operational Amplifier